MrMohebi/cf-worker-telegram-bidirectional/README.md

 ## English

 A lightweight and efficient Cloudflare Worker that acts as a transparent proxy for the Telegram Bot API.
 Now includes **bidirectional redirection**:
 - You can send requests to Telegram via the proxy
-- Telegram webhook updates will be forwarded to your own server
+- Telegram webhook updates will be forwarded to your own backend server

 ---